-The SENCo is a senior leader and qualified teacher, who holds the National Award for Special Educational Needs Co-ordination.
-The Deputy SENCo is a qualified teacher, and holds the National Award for Special Educational Needs Co-Ordination.
+The Lead SENCo is a senior leader and qualified teacher, who holds the National Award for Special Educational Needs Coordination.
+The SENCo is a qualified teacher, and holds the National Award for Special Educational Needs Coordination.

-All staff are updated regularly with any relevant SEND changes by the SENCo, Deputy SENCo and the Learning Support Department team.
+All staff are updated regularly with any relevant SEND changes by the Lead SENCo, SENCo and the Learning Support Department team.

-All Staff are invited to SEN drop in clinics every Tuesday, these can be workshops on a specific area of need / disorders (ie ADHD and classroom strategies to support) or general drop ins to discuss concerns, ask for advice / support.
+All Staff are invited to SEN drop in clinics, these can be workshops on a specific area of need / disorders (ie ADHD and classroom strategies to support) or general drop ins to discuss concerns, ask for advice / support.